 If your claim has already been rejected, it’s not too late.
-Have your case reviewed by an L&I attorney to see if there’s a way to reopen the claim and increase your compensation.
-Even better, start working with an attorney before filing your claim to ensure your case isn’t rejected in the first place.
+Have your case reviewed by a Seattle L&I attorney to see if there’s a way to reopen the claim and increase your compensation.
+Even better, start working with an L&I attorney before filing your claim to ensure your case isn’t rejected in the first place.

-If you find yourself in a situation where the doctor filing your claim diagnoses a severe injury, but the IME doctor downgrades it to a less severe injury with a smaller payout, stop what you’re doing and call an L&I attorney immediately.
+If you find yourself in a situation where the doctor filing your claim diagnoses a severe injury, but the IME doctor downgrades it to a less severe injury with a smaller payout, call an L&I attorney immediately.
 The initial diagnosis may still be downgraded in the end, but an experienced attorney should be able to arrange another evaluation to hopefully confirm the more severe diagnosis and increase your financial settlement.

-Mistakes happen, and sometimes the L&I department will issue documents with a different rate than was agreed upon in the claim.
+Mistakes happen, and sometimes L&I will issue documents at a different rate than was agreed upon in the claim.
 There could also be mismatches in dates, times, names, or even your employer.
-You should never accept documents with errors since they can cause major headaches later.
+You should never accept documents with errors since they can cause problems later.

-Unfortunately, correcting mistakes in L&I paperwork isn’t as simple as using an eraser or simply asking for a revision.
-You’ll need an attorney to appeal and rectify the mistakes.
+Unfortunately, correcting mistakes in L&I paperwork isn’t as simple as using an eraser or asking for a revision.
+You’ll need an L&I attorney to appeal and rectify the mistakes.

-To prove your claim, you’ll often need to ask your employer for specific documents like work hour reports and phone calls.
+To prove your L&I claim, you’ll often need to ask your employer for specific documents like work-hour reports and phone calls.
 They’re required by law to send you those documents, but unfortunately, some employers will stall and delay sending you the documents to give you a hard time and prolong the process.

-One of the benefits of working with an L&I attorney is that they can keep the pressure on your employer and all other interested parties to ensure a timely settlement.
-There are still ample opportunities for those parties to stall and take their time, but having an attorney in your corner who aggressively fights on your behalf for a timely settlement can shave months off of your claim approval process.
+One of the benefits of hiring a Seattle L&I attorney is that they can keep the pressure on your employer and all other interested parties to ensure a timely award or settlement.
+There are still ample opportunities for those parties to stall and take their time, but having an L&I attorney in your corner who aggressively fights on your behalf for a timely settlement can shave months off of your L&I claim approval process.

-Many employers will “bribe” workers with a desk job or promotion, so they don’t file for the workers’ compensation.
-They do this to avoid paying higher L&I insurance payments to the state, and unfortunately, the promotion or job placement doesn’t last long enough to deliver long-term value.
+Many employers will bribe workers with a desk job or promotion, so they don’t file for workers’ compensation.
+They do this to avoid paying higher L&I insurance payments to the State, and unfortunately, the promotion or job placement doesn’t last long enough to deliver long-term value.

 In other words, that promotion on the table with a salary increase sure sounds appealing right now, but what happens if you’re demoted or moved to another department in a few years?
 The increased salary you get for the next few years could pale in comparison to the settlement you’d receive for an L&I claim.

 Before you accept any promotion or desk job by your company, tell your employer that you’ll think about the offer.
-Then, contact an L&I attorney to evaluate how you should handle this job offer before proceeding with your worker’s compensation claim.
+Then, consider hiring an L&I attorney to evaluate how you should handle this job offer before proceeding with your worker’s compensation claim.

 You have the right to continued employment after an injury.
 When you’re ready to return to work, you shouldn’t feel threatened or harassed.
 To put it bluntly, it’s not okay to have your job security or personal aptitude questioned by coworkers and managers.

 Whether the harassment occurs before, during, or after your L&I claim, it’s challenging to tie harassment to the L&I case.
-In such cases, it’s critical to work with an attorney who can assess how to address the harassment in your claim or take further action against your employer in a separate suit.
+In such cases, it’s critical to hire a Seattle L&I attorney who can assess how to address the harassment in your claim or take further action against your employer in a separate suit.
 Either way, your employer should be held accountable for allowing a toxic work environment, and you are likely able to sue for additional compensation.

 If you feel that the doctor was dismissive of your injury, didn’t listen to you, or tried to downplay your injuries, that’s a red flag for problems down the road.
-You should speak with an attorney ASAP to assess your options about contesting the doctor’s report and getting a second opinion.
+You should speak with an L&I attorney as soon as possible to assess your options about contesting the doctor’s report and getting a second opinion.